expert-solutions-clariprint/Claire/README.md

 # CLAIRE

-CLAIRE is a fork of the ​Claire 3 language which is a high-level functional object-oriented language originally aimed at solving complex problem (see ​Claire 3 description and the Papers page).
+CLAIRE is a fork of the ​Claire 3 language (from Yves Caseau) which is a high-level functional object-oriented language originally aimed at solving complex problem (see ​Claire 3 description and the Papers page).
 The CLAIRE language with the WebClaire framework is a more general purpose language while being fully compliant with the original Claire 3 language, either used as a scripting language or as a dynamic web application framework.
 Claire is written in C++ and comes with an interpreter and a compiler that generates efficient C++.

 ## Key aspects